doctrine/dbal/docs/en/reference/types.rst

         }
     }

-The job of Doctrine-DBAL is to transform your type into SQL declaration.
+The job of Doctrine-DBAL is to transform your type into an SQL declaration.
 You can modify the SQL declaration Doctrine will produce.
-At first, you must to enable this feature by overriding the canRequireSQLConversion method:
+At first, to enable this feature, you must override the canRequireSQLConversion method:

 ::